realA10001986/Flux-Capacitor/README.md

 To travel through time, type "0" on the remote control.
 The Flux Capacitor will play its time travel sequence.

-You can also connect a physical button to your FC; the button must connect "GPIO" to "3.3V" on the "Time Travel" connector.
+You can also connect a physical button to your FC; the button must connect "TT IN" ("GPIO" on earlier versions) to "3.3V" on the "Time Travel" connector.
 Pressing this button briefly will trigger a time travel.

 Other ways of triggering a time travel are available if a [Time Circuits Display](#connecting-a-time-circuits-display) is connected.